Terms & Conditions - Day Tours and Express Services

 22. DISABLED TRAVELLERS

-22.2 Whilst many wheelchair users can travel whilst remaining seated in their wheelchair, please be aware that for important safety reasons we cannot carry all wheelchair passengers in this way.
+3. Whilst many wheelchair users can travel whilst remaining seated in their wheelchair, please be aware that for important safety reasons we cannot carry all wheelchair passengers in this way.
+The drivers decision on whether this can be done safely is final.

 These conditions of carriage are governed by English Law and any passenger bringing an action against the company submits to the jurisdiction of the English Courts.